About this initiative:

 Many universities, including most other Big 10 universities, contact parents/family as one component of a comprehensive program to address alcohol and other drug-related harm.

 If you were involved in an AOD policy violation, we encourage you to be proactive in your own communication with your parents/family.
 Want ideas about talking with your parents/family?
-Please feel free to contact Janet (see below).
+Please feel free to contact the Program Manager (see below).

 Especially for parents/family: